Museum Angkut + Movie Star Studio is an attractive transportation museum in Batu, East Java.

 If you ever wonder how people in the past travel from one place to another, you will find the answer in this museum.
 Another plus point is some of its displays look like movie-sets, a great place for taking pictures!

 There are two other attractions near Museum Angkut: Pasar Apung (Floating Market) and D'Topeng Kingdom Museum (Indonesia Art Heritage Museum).
 These three attractions share the same parking lot but they have different entrances and tickets.

 Museum Angkut claims to be the Asia's first and biggest museum on transportation.
 The highlight of this museum is it uniquely displays various vehicles in several

 movie sets theme.
 Hence, the displays are spread among several buildings

 as well as outdoors.

 Prior to exploring, there are a couple of things you should be aware of:

 Second floor of this building is displaying traditional vehicles such as becak, wheel cart, and rickshaw, as well as some interactive games about cars and airplanes.
-Several small airplanes are displayed on the roof of this building, hence, we have to take stairs to see them.
+Several small airplanes are displayed on the roof of this building, hence, you have to take stairs to see them.